 Unfortunately, the global trend toward a “culture of debt” was increasing instead of decreasing.
 At the fundamental level, millions of people globally decided to “pay interest” instead of investing money to earn interest.
 Despite the decline of the American middle class (Fan & Zan, 2020, p.
 187), guardians should have been able to assist heirs in a shift from poverty to middle class in one generation.

 Education was the first step toward a potential shift toward financial well-being or true prosperity.
 Unfortunately, “fewer states require students to be tested in economics in 2022 than in 2011” (Council for Economic Education, 2022).
 Due to this lack of education, it was unsurprising to hear that “America’s teens know little about the basics of investing … with many finding it ‘confusing’” (Dumas, 2022).
-Ultimately, each generation of guardians and heirs made key decisions related to true prosperity.
+Ultimately, each generation of guardians and heirs made vital decisions related to true prosperity.

 In addition to formal education for children at schools, family members or guardians played an enormous role in shaping young people toward habits related to financial well-being.
 “Traditional family financial socialization plays an equally important role as the often advocated school teaching … suggesting that educating parents on finance would improve the well-being of children” (Sheng et al., 2022).
 Yet often, the family members and guardians missed this opportunity to pass along a generational inheritance, as “in general, parents and grandparents held regret for not providing financial lessons earlier in life” (Jorgensen et al., 2019, p.
 553).